-Elderly Falls: Risks and Consequences
+The Risks and Consequences of Elderly Falls

-Elderly Falls: Causes
+Elderly Falls and The Causes

 Aging seniors lose muscle mass and strength, making it difficult for them to recover from wobbles and to maintain balance.
 Another reason for frequent falls in the elderly is the decreased sensitivity of nerves in the feet or dullness of senses due to medication.
 Hearing and vision impairment makes seniors less aware of their surroundings and potential hazards.
 Osteoporosis is another reason why aging individuals’ bones become brittle and porous, causing them to lose their balance very quickly.

 While there is no exact figure determining the number of seniors who fall, an estimated 36 million seniors fall each year.
 CDC also reveals that falls are the leading cause of injury among people over 65.

 - Every year, nearly three million seniors receive treatment for hip injuries from falls

 - Approximately 20% of falls lead to broken bones, head injuries, and other severe damage

 - Accidental tumbling leads to hip or knee fractures in thousands of individuals

 Statistics fail to portray an accurate picture because seniors often don’t tell anyone when they fall.
 Even if a fall did not lead to physical injury, the long-term effects of a non-fatal fall could be devastating for their sense of pride and independence.
 If someone knows they fell, they might question their ability to maintain safety, therefore remaining silent about a fall.